-This video essay, which I created in 2018 as a newcomer to video production/editing, introduces viewers to a community of YouTube creators who leverage the affective affordances of relaxation videos (ASMR) in an ongoing project to process, deform, and re-present mainstream media texts to both fans and casual audiences.
-Though ASMR is an incredibly broad genre, comprised of about 11 million videos to date on YouTube alone and a wealth of subgenres, this essay focuses on only one of those subgenres – the roleplay of licensed media characters.
-The essay demonstrates how this unique textual category routinely intersects with mainstream texts, properties, and franchises, traversing platforms and time to locate (and creatively reproduce) relaxing “triggers” wherever they may exist.
-In order to bring this partnership between ASMR and mainstream media to life, I juxtapose clips of films and television episodes with their corresponding re-interpretive roleplays; some clips are intercut, where possible, with roleplay moments that roughly correspond to the dialogue and plot of the canonical text.
+This video reflection focuses on a community of YouTube creators who leverage the affective affordances of relaxation videos (ASMR) in an ongoing effort to process, deform, and re-present mainstream media texts.
+Though ASMR is an incredibly broad genre, comprised of about 11 million videos to date on YouTube alone and a wealth of subgenres, I highlight just one those subgenres here – soothing roleplays of licensed media characters.
+This unique ASMR approach quietly reconfigures texts, properties, and franchises, traversing platforms and time to locate (and creatively reproduce) relaxing “triggers” wherever they may exist.
+In order to bring this partnership between ASMR and mainstream media to life, I juxtapose clips of films and television episodes with their corresponding re-interpretive roleplays; some clips are intercut, where possible, with ASMR performances which roughly correspond to the dialogue and plot of the canonical text.

 Though it’s a lot of fun simply to see our favorite characters “translated” into relaxation/meditation mode, I’m also interested in starting a conversation about ASMR itself as a model of spectatorship.
-And even beyond that, it’s a re-thinking of what spectatorship can actually be: a experiment in textual processing, and a performance of fandom that acts as a commentary on media texts as comfort objects.
-My aims were twofold: A) highlighting which media texts audiences see as “primed” to transgress traditional modes of spectatorship by primarily engaging sensation, and B) reconceiving ASMRtistry as valuably contributing to the field of audience studies by newly representing (by way of Stuart Hall) dominant, oppositional, and negotiated processing through audiovisual style.
-Compare, for example, the two interpretations of the character Negan from The Walking Dead: one ASMRtist adopts a nearly identical haircut and outfit, aligning his impression to the canonical actor’s performance; the other ASMRtists parodies the character, softening his verbal delivery and re-presenting the covering on Negan’s murder weapon (a barbed-wire-encased baseball bat) as non-threatening bubble wrap.
+And even beyond that, it’s a re-thinking of what spectatorship can actually be: a experiment in textual processing, a performance of fandom that recognizes media texts not as intellectual exercises, but as comfort objects.
+The video has two aims: 1) to highlight which media texts are primed for spectatorial transgression by way they engage sensation, and 2) to show that ASMRtistry makes a really valuable contributation to audience studies.
+These manipulations of texts represent (by way of Stuart Hall) dominant, oppositional, and negotiated processing through audiovisual style.
+Compare, for example, the two interpretations of the character Negan from The Walking Dead: one ASMRtist adopts a nearly identical haircut and outfit, aligning his impression to the canonical actor’s performance; the other ASMRtist parodies the character, softening his verbal delivery and changing the casing on Negan’s murder weapon (a barbed-wire baseball bat) to non-threatening bubble wrap.
 Another ASMRtist, inspired by Twin Peaks’ Log Lady, builds her roleplay around the character’s intimacy with an inanimate object, simply stroking a log without speaking for several long minutes; it’s a purely sonic commentary on the Log Lady’s persona and narrative function, accomplished without words.